-Charitable Remainder Trust - Definition
+Charitable Remainder Trust - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is a Charitable Remainder Trust?

 A charitable remainder trust refers to a tax-exempt trust intended to cut down the taxable income of various individuals by dispersing trust income to the trust's beneficiaries for a certain period.
 The next step usually involves donating the remainder to the charity.
 This is usually a split-interest that allows a trustor to contribute to the trust and avoid income and estate taxes, while also taking care of beneficiaries.
 As such, here are the benefits of a charitable remainder trust:

 - Reducing your existing income taxes through the deduction of charitable income tax

 - Leaving more money to your beneficiaries through life insurance trust with the aim to replace the asset